j-ckal/uwus/content/blog/adhd.md

 ## Some autobio

-In the weeks before my National 5s and Higher exams, my parents practically locked me at the kichen table each evening to revise.
-I preceeded to spend most of that time browsing Twitter or Facebook on my laptop, or doodling on my jotter, as the anxiety piled up 🤡
+In the weeks before my National 5s and Higher exams, my parents practically locked me at the kitchen table each evening to revise.
+I proceeded to spend most of that time browsing Twitter or Facebook on my laptop, or doodling on my jotter, as the anxiety piled up 🤡

 ![](/images/adhd/dog-homework.jpeg)